 Q+A: Harrow International School Bangkok

-Harrow International School Bangkok, a co-educational day and boarding school, answers our questions and takes us on a virtual tour...
+Harrow International School Bangkok, a co-educational day and boarding school for students between 18 months and 18 years, answers our questions and takes us on a virtual tour...

 What happens when parents visit the school?

 Our Admissions Team will be pleased to provide you with a tour of the school and answer any questions that you may have relating to your child’s education.
 Make an appointment by filling in the ‘Initial Contact Form’ on our website, or by contacting the Admissions Team.
-Please see our school profile (link at the end) for contact details.
+Please see our school profile (link above) for contact details.

 What assessments are required to enrol?